KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 This is really the body of the story, and the following "structures" subsection provides some guidance.

 ## Structures
-The basic structure for all stories to follow:
+The basic structure for stories to follow:
 1. The **historical scene** must be set to absorb the reader into this different world, whether it be a year or a thousand years earlier.
 Sociohistorical context means answering to where, when and why the event took place.
 2. **The event itself** must respond to _what_ and _how_. _What_ requires a description of the particular event. _How_ means engaging with the continuous nature of, well, time.
 3. The scene is set for an **Ethical Quandary™️**.
 It is here where different [_dramatic structures_](https://en.wikipedia.org/wiki/Dramatic_structure) might be employed.
 Is it all smooth-sailing until **panic**!
 A nefarious application of some technology!
 Or, perhaps the quandary section begins with sorrow and woe — unforgettable pain or untenable obstacles — and we gradually come to see the light. **The point is** that we can draw on some degree of theatricality.
 This is both (i) so that the narrative is captivating and (ii) that the very palpable distresses that complex ethical questions can come to cause are made as salient as possible.
 (Think Hacking's [1996](https://doi.org/10.1093/acprof:oso/9780198524021.003.0012) "sensationalism.)